kwkevinlin/Dash-Button-HA/README.md

 `./node_modules/.bin/babel-node index.js`

-You can also configure `npm start` to execute `index.js` with Babel — to do so, add a start to the `Scripts` section of package.json:
+You can also configure `npm start` to execute `index.js` with Babel.
+This is already added in package.json:

 ```JSON
 "scripts": {